I have a number of posts on attending conventions, Gentle Reader. I thought I would pull them together for easy reference.

 Here is how I use it:

-I use a jewelry roll for my jewelry, no picture, it’s just a cheepie from Marshalls.
+I use a jewelry roll for my jewelry, no picture, it’s just a cheapie.

-I have three kits: long haul, on-plane, and short haul.
+I have three toiletry kits: long haul, on-plane, and short haul.

-- The littlest one is for on-plane long flights when the long haul toiletry is checked.
-It is comprised mainly of solid state products and sample products in tiny packages so it gets through security without having to be removed.
+• The littlest one is for on-plane red-eye flights when the long haul toiletry is checked.
+It is comprised mainly of solid state products and sample products in tiny packages so it gets through security without having to be shown.
 But it’s clear just in case.
 Eye drops and lip balm are a must.
-Also this kit should work for at least one overnight in case of getting stranded.
-(Always have at least a change of underthings with you at all times when traveling.)
+Also this kit should work for at least one overnight in case I get stranded.

-- The larger clear bag, for weekend short haul trips, does have to be taken out at security, so it’s packed in the outside pocket of my carry-on for ease of access.
+• The larger clear bag, for week or less short haul trips, does have to be taken out at security, so it’s packed in the outside pocket of my carry-on for ease of access.

 Want a more detailed break down of the contents of these kits?
 Find it in this older blog post.